 National Professional Practice Examination

 The National Professional Practice Examination (NPPE) confirms knowledge of professionalism, law, and ethics.
-Eleven engineering and geoscience self-regulatory organizations in Canada currently use the NPPE.
+Fourteen engineering and geoscience self-regulatory organizations in Canada currently use the NPPE.
 The NPPE follows all relevant standards detailed in the Standards for Educational and Psychological Testing to ensure that the exam program is valid, reliable, and fair (psychometrically defensible).
 The information on this page is tailored to APEGA applicants.

 Do I Need to Write the National Professional Practice Exam?